brianshumate/vaultron/README.md

 This means that Vaultron had problems durring the `terraform plan` or `terraform apply` steps.
 You can run those commands manually and inspect their output to troublshoot the issue.

+Other red and equally frightening errors could occur, and these are usually accompanied by an explanation from Terraform regarding the nature of the problem.

 ## Resources